ESPresense/Floorplan-Creator/Readme.md

 This project is a work in progress.

+## Changes
+26-02-2022
+- Dark Theme
+- Fix yaml floorplan coordinates (was in cm needs m)
+- Icons and small UI tweaks
+- Add ESP32 to Rooms
+- Edit ESP32 Z value and see its yaml code
+- yaml export now exports esp32 position as well

+24-02-2022
+- Scroll/Mouse Wheel to move floorplan in canvas

 ## What is planned.
-[  ] Better UI/UX.
+[X] Better UI/UX.
 [X] Scroll/Wheel on the canvas to move floorplan.
 [  ] Zoom on the canvas.
 [  ] Pan on the canvas.
-[  ] Ability to add esp32 in rooms and position them with precision.
+[X] Ability to add esp32 in rooms and position them with precision.
-[  ] Export esp32 position from rooms to ESPresenseIPS yaml format.
+[X] Export esp32 position from rooms to ESPresenseIPS yaml format.
 [  ] Have each esp32 bluetooth signal radius visible on plan to make sure you have at least 3 signals in each rooms. (will help determine where is the best place to put them ;)).
+[  ] Code refactoring, add comments.

 ## A little glimps